bobgrant04/beebyams/README.md

 With this flexabilty comes the problem of using the system for a games system allowing for rapid selection of a game or program.
 The Stairway to Hell archive had a good solution with their menu system however a number of changes will enable other collections to be added.
 With this in mind a number of processes and programs will generate the required files to allow a more generic menu system

+# MMC disk images required
+MMCMENU - holds all the programs to run menusystem

+PROCESS - holds all the programs used to process csv files and do other tasks

+RAWDAT - holds CSV files for processing

+X-files - used by X to launch some special files

+# CSV file format

 the start of the process requires TAB delimiated files in the following format:-

 publisher:- name of publisher only have 1024 so try to limit